vallenderlab/MicrobiomeR/README.md

 - Standardization of data processing.
     - Phyloseq for data import.
-    - MicrobiomR for data validation and preprocessing.
+    - MicrobiomeR for data validation and preprocessing.
     - Metacoder for data analysis.
     - Ggplot2 for data visualization.
 - Publication ready figures for various ranks.